Oxycera leonina

 Oxycera leonina, the twin-spotted major, is a European species of soldier fly.

 Description

 Adult body length 5.5 to 8 mm.
 Wing length 5.5 to 6 mm.
 In both male and female, the scutellum has two spines.
 The abdomen is nearly all black except for small bits of yellow at the tip and the base.

 Distribution

-Austria, Belgium, Czech Republic, Denmark, France, Germany, Hungary, Italy, Netherlands, Poland, Romania, Russia, Slovakia, Spain, Switzerland, Ukraine, Yugoslavia.
+Austria, Belgium, Czech Republic, Denmark, England, France, Germany, Hungary, Italy, Netherlands, Poland, Romania, Russia, Slovakia, Spain, Switzerland, Ukraine, Yugoslavia.

 More recently it has also been found in Turkey.